ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 ---
-title: Hello World Smart Contract for Beginners
+title: Hello World Smart Contract for Beginners (Part 1/4 of Hello World dApp Series)
 description: Introductory tutorial on writing and deploying a simple smart contract on Ethereum.
 author: "elanh"
 tags: